cisco-open/camblet-driver/README.md

 brew install vagrant virtualbox
 ```

-Bring up the Vagrant machine, this installs the required dependencies atuomatically into it:
+Bring up the Vagrant machine, this installs the required dependencies automatically into it:

 ```bash
 vagrant up